Skip to content

 But finding a physician that has your background can be difficult if you’re Black or brown.
 African Americans account for only 5% of doctors, and just 5.8% of doctors identify as Hispanic.

 To help foster doctor diversity, Johnson & Johnson has collaborated with several organizations that aim to promote equity in three areas of medicine—optometry, surgery and clinical trials—that have considerable gaps in representation.
-For National Doctors’ Day, we spoke to healthcare practitioners who’ve participated in these programs to learn how they’re changing the face(s) of their fields for the better.
+We spoke to healthcare practitioners who’ve participated in these programs to learn how they’re changing the face(s) of their fields for the better.

 1.